makrai/notes/jurafsky-slp/ed2-ch15-unification.md

   * property called NUMBER that can have the value singular or plural
   * members of the NP and the VP category can have the value singular/plural
   * operations, such as equality tests paired with our core grammar rules
-    * i.e. constraints to help ensure grammaticality
+  * ie constraints to help ensure grammaticality
 * one computational implementation of a constraint-based formalism, based on feature structures and unification